Remod-org/ElectricOven/README.md

 If you set allowOvercooking == true in the configuration, the oven will continue to cook after the food is finished cooking, which will cause it to burn.

+Status indication will be shown in the header for the inventory container when opened, e.g. "Electricity: On"

 ## Permissions

 No permissions are required at this time.